Services Our Story Our Team Tech Employees Resources Retirement Hub Schedule a Call →

 Where Pennsylvania Wins: Retirement Income

-Pennsylvania is one of the very few states that exempts essentially all retirement income.
-Social Security, 401(k) and IRA withdrawals after retirement age, and pension payments are all free of state income tax.
-If most of your retirement will be funded by a large traditional IRA or pension, Pennsylvania's deal is hard to beat: a couple drawing $150,000 a year from retirement accounts pays state income tax of zero.
+Pennsylvania retirement taxes are among the friendliest in the country.
+The state generally exempts qualifying retirement income from state income tax, making it one of the most retirement-friendly states for IRA, 401(k), pension, and Social Security income.
+The key word is qualifying: distributions generally need to meet Pennsylvania's retirement requirements, and early withdrawals can be treated differently.
+If most of your retirement will be funded by a large traditional IRA or pension, Pennsylvania's deal is hard to beat: a couple drawing $150,000 a year of qualifying withdrawals from retirement accounts generally pays state income tax of zero.

 Where Delaware Wins: Everything Else

-Delaware has no sales tax, so every purchase costs 6% less than across the line.
-Property taxes run meaningfully lower.
-Social Security is exempt, and residents 60 and older exclude up to $12,500 per person of retirement income.
+Delaware retirement taxes work differently.
+There is no sales tax, so purchases that would be taxed in Pennsylvania cost up to 6% less across the line.
+Property taxes are generally among the lowest in the country.
+Social Security is exempt, and residents age 60 or older may exclude up to $12,500 per person of eligible pension and retirement income, subject to Delaware's rules.
 Most importantly for many families: Delaware has no estate or inheritance tax of any kind.

-Pennsylvania's inheritance tax is the sleeper issue in this comparison.
+The Pennsylvania inheritance tax is the sleeper issue in this comparison.
 It applies from the first dollar, not from some multimillion exemption: 4.5% on transfers to children and grandchildren, 12% to siblings, 15% to most everyone else.
 Spouses and charities are exempt.
-On a $2 million estate passing to children, that is $90,000 that Delaware residents simply do not pay.
+On a $2 million estate passing to children, that is $90,000 that Delaware residents simply do not pay (assuming the assets are subject to Pennsylvania inheritance tax; not every asset is treated identically).
 For families whose priority is what reaches the next generation, this single line item can outweigh years of income tax differences.
 It also interacts with how your accounts are titled and who your beneficiaries are, which is exactly where uncoordinated plans leak.

 The Break-Even Depends on Your Income Mix

 A rough map: heavy traditional IRA or pension income favors Pennsylvania while you are alive.
 Heavy spending, taxable investment income, or a significant estate passing to children favors Delaware.
-High earners still working favor Pennsylvania's flat 3.07% over Delaware's 6.6% top rate.
-Retirees who plan to relocate anyway can even sequence it: work years in one state, retirement in the other.
+For many higher-income workers, Pennsylvania's flat 3.07% income tax can result in substantially lower state income taxes than Delaware's graduated system, which reaches a top marginal rate of 6.6%.
+For some families who already expect to move, the timing of a relocation can affect lifetime taxes; the appropriate strategy depends on your income sources, estate goals, and long-term plans.
 The honest answer requires modeling your actual accounts, spending, and heirs, not a listicle.

 Domicile Is a Fact Pattern, Not a Checkbox

 If you keep homes in both states, the state you leave will care where you actually live: day counts, driver's license, voter registration, doctors, and where the things you would not leave behind are kept.
 A sloppy domicile change invites a residency audit that can unwind the whole strategy.
-Change it properly or not at all.
+Change it properly or not at all; we wrote a step-by-step domicile checklist for exactly this move.

 Run the Numbers Before You Move